umasreeram/fraud-detection-page.github.io/README.md

 LGBM can handle large size of data and takes relatively lower memory to run, though it can result in overfitting for a small dataset.
 The LGBM classifier is becoming increasing popular because of its low memory usage and faster computational speed.
 It was first introduced by Microsoft in 2017 [4] and since then it has become a de-facto algorithm for multiple Kaggle competitions.

-For our current problem, we use the sklearn LGBMClassifier function.
-Since LGBM handles the categorical features, we have declared all our categorical objects as Category.
-LGBM handles missing values with relative ease unlike random forest.
-The algorithm has a wide range of parameters to choose from.
-We have performed hyperparameter tuning (Table X) on control parameters such as max_depth and min_data_in_leaf, core parameters such as objective, metric, num_leaves and boosting_type and learning rate while we have kept the baselines for the other parameters.

-It is important to note that though XGBoost appears to be more computational robust, LGBM saves a lot of time computationally.
-The significantly less memory usage and high speed makes it a lucrative option.
+We used the sklearn LGBMClassifier function to implement the model.
 Training the tuned LGBM model on both X1 and X2 dataset, we achieved a validation AUC score of *0.9695* and *0.9673* respectively.
 We also see that the most important features are "D1", "D15", and "D10".

 ### 2.3 XGBoost